 - Although some large employers may have gym facilities on site, most partner with a local gym or offer discounted gym membership through a third-party benefits vendor.

-- Financial assistance may be provided towards the cost of job-related qualifications as well as additional paid study/leave days.
-It is quite common to award the day of the exam and the day before the exam as study leave days.
+- Financial assistance for job-related qualifications and additional paid study/leave days may be provided.
+It is common to award the day before and of the exam as study leave days.

 Onsite Wellness Initiatives

 - Includes massages, mindfulness classes, fitness, and cooking demonstrations.
 Insurers may arrange these for larger employers.